Pranjal31/NoMatterBot/DESIGN.md

 Note:
 + We assume that there can be a single assignee per Issue
++ To receive the recommendations, a newly created issue must not be assigned to anybody manually.
++ If there are no collaborators other than the repository owner, recommendations are not sent.
 + If there are only three or less than three collaborators on the repository, 'Show more' button is not displayed.
 + The skillset for each team member is listed below: